sgorgun/delegates-and-lambdas/README.md

 Open the []() file, and navigate to the [GenerateProgression]() method.

-Implement a generic generator of the `n`-first members of a sequence of the elements of the type `T` according to the following recurrence formula:
+Implement a generator of the `n`-first members of a sequence of the elements of the type `T` according to the following recurrence formula:

 $`x_{n+1}=f(x_n), n = 1, 2, ...`$

 [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences in the test project.

 #### Sub-task 2